How to Fix Network Adapter ‘this device cannot start. (code 10)’?

 Disabling Network Adapter

-3. Once you have disabled the driver, again right-click the defective driver and select Enable device.
+3. After disabling, right-click the driver again and choose Enable device.

 Enabling Network Adapter